boban-dj/arch-drive/README.md

 4. Run `bash <(curl https://bitbucket.org/sgtpep/arch-drive/raw/master/run.sh)`.
 If it fails with `No command 'curl' found` than try to run `bash <(wget -O - https://bitbucket.org/sgtpep/arch-drive/raw/master/run.sh)`.
 Of course, you could also download manually or clone this repository and run `./run.sh` from its directory.
 5. Select your drive from menu.
 You can select another drive later using menu option *1) Change target drive*.
 6. Menu option *2) Change settings* opens the submenu that allow you to change following system settings:
     1. *1) Filesystem journaling* allows you to turn filesystem journaling off during formatting.
-It could reduce the wearing of flash drive memory and improve the writing speed at the cost of the risk increase of losing some data on abnormal poweroff.
+It could prolong the life of flash drive memory and improve the writing speed at the cost of the risk increase of losing some data on abnormal poweroff.
     2. *2) Target architecture* allows you to change the target system architecture on host systems with x86\_64 architectures from x86\_64 to i686, if needed.
 7. If it is a first time you are installing the system on this drive or you would like to restart from scratch, select *3) Format drive*.
 It will open the submenu with following actions:
     1. *1) Backup home partition* performs a backup of existing home directory partition content to `~/Downloads/arch-drive-home` directory.